 Want to remove impervious surfaces on your property and replace them with permeable pavers or vegetation?
 RiverSmart Homes can help.

-DOEE provides homeowners with rebates to retain stormwater runoff on their properties through its Landscaping Rebate Program.
-Rebates are issued as a direct reimbursement to homeowners at a rate of $10.00 per square foot of impervious surface removed and replaced with permeable pavers and $5.00 per square foot of impervious surface removed and replaced with vegetation.
-On average, the cost of installing permeable pavers or re-vegetating an area is approximately $25 or $6-13 per square foot, respectively.
+DOEE provides homeowners with rebates to retain stormwater runoff on their properties through its Permeable Surface Rebate Program.
+Rebates are issued as a direct reimbursement to homeowners at a rate of $15.00 per square foot of impervious surface removed and replaced with permeable pavers and $8.00 per square foot of impervious surface removed and replaced with vegetation.
+On average, the cost of installing permeable pavers or re-vegetating an area is approximately $30-$40 per square foot.
 To be eligible, you must be replacing or removing an existing impervious surface (concrete, asphalt, etc.) like a driveway, patio, or parking area.
 Walkways and small patios are not eligible.
 The minimum square footage that must be replaced with permeable pavers is 100 square feet and the minimum square footage that must be replaced with vegetation is 200 square feet.
-For more information visit the Lanscaping Rebate program page.
+For more information visit the Permeable Surface Rebate Program page.

 Permeable Pavers Maintenance